jaaycali/instachanger/README.md

 Welcome to my first git program!

-Inspired by Atomic Habits by James Clear I made this program that changes your Instagram password weekly to boost your productivity!
+Inspired by Atomic Habits by James Clear I made this program that changes your Instagram password weekly to hopefully boost your productivity during the week!

-I made this to run on a Raspberry Pi locally and plan to make another program that will send me that new password on Friday afternoon for weekend use!
+I made this to schedule on a Raspberry Pi and plan to make another program that will email me that new password on Friday afternoon for weekend use!

-I intent to schedule this .py file to run Monday mornings to start my week.

 If you want to use this make sure you do 2 things.